Medication Safety Tips Download PDF

 When You Are at the Hospital

 Going to the hospital may be very stressful whether it is a planned visit or an unplanned visit.
-This may be due to not knowing what to expect, feeling like you do not have control over the situation, or having negative experience during a previous encounter.
+This may be due to not knowing what to expect, feeling like you do not have control over the situation, or having a negative experience during a previous encounter.
 However, some of the tips listed below can help ease some of the stress you may have about going to the hospital.

 - Bring a list of all the medicines you take.
 Keep an accurate and updated list of all the medicines you take.
 Bring it with you to the hospital and share it with your doctors and nurses upon admission.
 Be sure your list includes prescription medicines, over-the-counter (OTC) products, herbals, vitamins, and dietary supplements.
 Also, include topical creams, ointments, medicines that are in pens or are patches, and eye and ear drops.
 Do not forget medicine(s) that you take on occasion or as needed (such as a rescue inhaler).

-- Review your list with medicines you are given in the hospital.
+- Review your list of medicine with the medicines you are given in the hospital.
 Ask your doctor or nurse what medicines you are receiving while you are a patient.
 You may be given different medicines than what you normally take at home.
 Sometimes different medicines will be needed to help treat the medical reason for you being in the hospital.
 Also, some of the medicines you normally take at home may not be needed while you are in the hospital.
 Do not be afraid to ask about the medicines you are being given.

 - Keep your patient identification band (ID) on.
 Always make sure you are wearing your hospital ID band.
 The ID band typically has your name, medical record number, and a barcode that has other important information about you.
 Healthcare workers will use your ID band to make sure they have the right person before a procedure is done or medicine is given to you.
 The nurse may scan the barcode on your ID band before giving you medicine.
 It is important to also state your name and your date of birth while your ID band is being checked.